Adam West, who played Batman in 1960’s TV series, dies at age 88

-Adam West, whose straight-faced portrayal of Batman in a 1960s TV series lifted the tight-clad Caped Crusader into the national consciousness, has died at age 88, his family said Saturday on a verified Facebook page.
+Adam West, whose straight-faced portrayal of Batman in a campy 1960s TV series lifted the tight-clad Caped Crusader into the national consciousness, has died at age 88, his publicist Molly Schoneveld said Saturday.

-West died Friday night after “a short but brave battle with leukemia,” the family statement said.
+West died Friday night after “a short but brave battle with leukemia,” his family said in a statement.

 West played the superhero straight for kids and funny for adults.
-He initially chaffed at being typecast after Batman went off the air after three seasons, but in later years he admitted he was pleased to have had a role in kicking off a big-budget film franchise by showing the character’s wide appeal.
+He initially chaffed at being typecast after “Batman” went off the air after three seasons, but in later years he admitted he was pleased to have had a role in kicking off a big-budget film franchise by showing the character’s wide appeal.

 “You get terribly typecast playing a character like that,” he told The Associated Press in a 2014 interview.

-And more recently, he did the voice of nutty Mayor Adam West in the long-running Family Guy series.

-“He was bright, witty and fun to work with,” Julie Newmar, who played Catwoman to West’s Batman, said in a statement Saturday.
+“He was bright, witty and fun to work with,” Julie Newmar, who played Catwoman to West’s Batman, said in a statement.
 “I will miss him in the physical world and savour him always in the world of imagination and creativity.”

+Burt Ward, who played Batman’s sidekick, Robin, was friends with West for more than 50 years.

+“We shared some of the most fun times of our lives together, Ward told the Variety entertainment media outlet. ”This is a terribly unexpected loss of my lifelong friend.
+I will forever miss him.“

 In April 2012, West received a star on the Hollywood Walk of Fame.
 Born William West Anderson in Walla Walla, Washington, he moved to Seattle at age 15 with his mother after his parents divorced.